Semi-Local Exchange-Correlation Approximations in Density Functional Theory: A Dive into DFT

 One important aspect that explains the success of the LDA is the fact that it can be derived from the xc-hole of a quantum mechanical system: the HEG.
 Thus, it automatically satisfies many exact conditions that are relevant also for real systems.
 GE approximations do not stem from the xc-hole function of a real system.
 Instead, they emerge from perturbative and asymptotic expansions for the energy, and fail to satisfy important underlying exact conditions, such as the normalization of the hole functions.
 Promisingly, \citet{Leeuwen2013:155142} has devised an approach to derive the gradient expansions directly for two-point correlation- and hole-functions.

-\subsection{Semiclassical expansion in the Lieb--Simon limit}
+\subsection{Semiclassical Expansion in the Lieb--Simon Limit}

-Analyses of the Lieb--Simon\cite{Lieb1973:681} limit (see \cref{sec:liebsimon}) have allowed to extract class-specific coefficients for the {\em gradients} in density functional approximations. \cite{Perdew2006:223002, Perdew2008:136406, Perdew2009:PRL:39902, Elliott2009:1485, Constantin2011:186406, Vilhena2014:1837, Sun2015:036402} This is a different mathematical limit that increases the nuclear $Z$ and electron number $N$ together to maintain the system electrically neutral.
+Analyses of the Lieb--Simon\cite{Lieb1973:681} limit (see \cref{sec:liebsimon}) have allowed the extraction of class-specific coefficients for the {\em gradients} in density functional approximations. \cite{Perdew2006:223002, Perdew2008:136406, Perdew2009:PRL:39902, Elliott2009:1485, Constantin2011:186406, Vilhena2014:1837, Sun2015:PRL:36402} This is a different mathematical limit that increases the nuclear $Z$ and electron number $N$ together to maintain the system electrically neutral.
 It has been shown that, in this limit, the ground-state density of atoms, molecules, and solids\cite{Lieb1973:681} tends to the Thomas--Fermi density

 and the total energy tends to the TF energy density

 which is the leading term in the expansion of the energy in powers of $Z^{1/3}$.